 4. Hours taken elsewhere do not count towards the student’s full-time status at Asbury or for financial aid purposes.
 Financial aid can only be awarded from one institution in a semester.

-5. The student must not have exceeded the limit for transfer credits (prior to and during enrollment at Asbury) which is 60.0 total credits combined from any two-year institutions, AP, CLEP, CDC credit, military credit and institutional credit.
+5. The student must not have exceeded the limit for transfer credits for their program (prior to and during enrollment at Asbury).
+Limits for undergraduates: 60.0 total credits combined from any two-year institutions, AP, CLEP, CDC credit, military credit and institutional credit.
 Students may receive an additional 15 credits from any four-year institutions making a maximum of 75.0 credits from all possible sources.
 Refer to the individual Graduate programs for specific limits on transfer credit.

 9. Departmental approval may be required to take upper level major/minor courses elsewhere.